Employees are the foundation upon which every successful company is built.

 But, as far as I'm aware, we can't simply clone new workers when demand arises.
 They have to be sourced either internally or from the market.

-Workforce planning is practiced by many companies to align supply and demand and ensure workforce demand is met.
+Workforce planning is practiced by many companies to align supply and demand and ensure workforce needs are met.
 In this article, I'll cover:

 - What Is Workforce Planning